aimeos/aimeos-typo3-dist/README.md

 Now your Aimeos installation is complete and you can check the frontend and log into the TYPO3 backend.
-If you want to check, if you can login to the account of the newly created *customer@example.com*, use *12341234* as password (and change it right away).
+If you want to check, if you can login to the account of the newly created *customer@example.com*,  (and change it right away).

 ## Troubleshooting

 - In case there is no page tree, go to the extension manager and un-/reinstall aimeos_dist and aimeos.
 - In case there are no products, go to the extension manager and click on the Aimeos update script.
-- To check the login functionality, you first need to assign a password to *customer_1@example.com*!
+- To check the login functionality, use *12341234* as password or assign a new password to *customer@example.com*!
+- If you come from the *aimeos_dist v2019*, please be aware that the previous page *My account* is now called *Profile*.
+Accordingly, the typoscript constant `tx_aimeos.myaccount` has been renamed to `tx_aimeos.profile`.

 ## Customize your Aimeos distribution